Applying to east 15

 Additional Requirements

-If you are recalled for a Round 2 audition, you may be asked to prepare an additional piece and will be given information on this in your invitation to audition.
+If you are recalled for a Round 2 audition, you may be asked to prepare additional pieces and you will be given information on this in your invitation to audition.

 Video Audition Filming Guidelines